ietf-wg-asdf/SDF/sdf.md

 Back at the top level, the `sdfThing` groups enables definition of models for complex devices that will use one or more `sdfObject` definitions.

-An definition in an `sdfThing` group can refine the metadata of the definitions it is composed from: other definitions in `sdfThing` groups definitions in `sdfObject` groups.
+A definition in an `sdfThing` group can refine the metadata of the definitions it is composed from: other definitions in `sdfThing` groups definitions in `sdfObject` groups.

 ### sdfProduct